dokwork/lualine-ex/README.md

 This component provides a name of the git branch for the current working directory.
 The color of this component depends on the state of the git worktree.
-The component can show three different states:
+The component can show different states:
-  - `disabled` means that the current working directory is not under git control
   - `changed` means that at least one uncommitted change exists
   - `commited` means that everything is committed, and no one tracked file is changed.
+If the `cwd` is not under git control, this component is `disabled`.
+By default, for a disabled component an icon is shown.

 ```lua
 sections = {